olivia-johnson/FootprintsofFluctuatingSelection/README.md

 # Discerning the Genetic Footprints of Seasonal Fluctuating Selection: A Comparison with Established Selection Forms

-This repository contains the code to replicate the analysis conducted in the aforementioned article.
+This repository contains the code to replicate the analysis conducted in the aforementioned manuscript.

 ## Directions